ahitrin/SiebenApp/doc/examples/zoom.md

 # Zoom / Unzoom

-Suppose you work on a large goal that could be separated into several separate steps (like most of goals do).
+Suppose you work on a large goal that could be separated into several steps (like most of the goals do).

 ![pic1](zoom/1-full-tree.png)